davedoesdev/heddle/README.md

 Alternatively you could copy the CA certificate bundle from another Linux distribution.

 Note that without CA certificates, `docker search`, `docker pull` etc will fail.
 If you don't want to manage CA certificates, an alternative approach is to `docker pull` the Docker image on some other machine, export it to a file using `docker save`, transfer it to your Heddle machine or Heddle image and then `docker load` it.
 You could put the Docker image into your Heddle image using [`in_heddle.sh` with a disk image](#run-time-customisation) or if you're [extending Heddle](#extending-heddle) then you could do it as part of your build - see Dobby's [`packages`](https://github.com/davedoesdev/dobby/blob/master/image_scripts/packages) and [`prepare_weave`](https://github.com/davedoesdev/dobby/blob/master/chroot/service/prepare_weave/run) service files for an example.
+You can follow the same process for Capstan.

 ## Extending Heddle